Shake Hands with the Devil (1959 film)

-Shake Hands with the Devil is a 1959 film produced and directed by Michael Anderson and starring James Cagney, Don Murray, Dana Wynter, Glynis Johns and Michael Redgrave.
-The picture was filmed in Dublin, and at Ardmore Studios in Bray, Ireland.
-The picture was based on the 1933 novel of the same title by Rearden Conner, the son of a Royal Irish Constabulary policeman.
+Shake Hands with the Devil is a 1959 British-Irish film produced and directed by Michael Anderson and starring James Cagney, Don Murray, Dana Wynter, Glynis Johns and Michael Redgrave.
+The film was written by Ivan Goff and Ben Roberts, based on Marian Spitzer's adaptation of the 1933 novel of the same title by Rearden Conner, the son of a Royal Irish Constabulary policeman.

 The film is set in 1921 Dublin, where the Irish Republican Army battles the Black and Tans, ex-British soldiers sent to suppress the rebels.

 Plot

-Irish-American Kerry O'Shea (Don Murray) is studying at the College of Surgeons in 1921 Dublin, Ireland, during a guerrilla war – the Irish War of Independence.
+Irish-American Kerry O'Shea is studying at the College of Surgeons in 1921 Dublin, Ireland, during a guerrilla war – the Irish War of Independence.
 Apolitical and sick of killing after fighting in World War I, he is drawn into the struggle between the Irish Republican Army (IRA) and the British Black and Tans.

-He and his friend and fellow medical student, Paddy Nolan (Ray McAnally), are caught in the middle of an IRA ambush, and Nolan is shot by the British.
-Nolan tells O'Shea to fetch Sean Lenihan (James Cagney), one of their professors.
+He and his friend and fellow medical student, Paddy Nolan, are caught in the middle of an IRA ambush, and Nolan is shot by the British.
+Nolan tells O'Shea to fetch Sean Lenihan, one of their professors.
 Lenihan, it turns out, is also a high-ranking IRA leader known as "the Commandant".
 Lenihan removes the bullet, but Nolan dies anyway.